iskalasrinivas/beginner_tutorials/README.md

 ## Overview

 This repository has ROS subscriber and publisher nodes written in c++.
 These nodes are provided in ROS tutorials. publisher is talker.cpp, subscriber is listener.cpp, topic is "chatter". talker.cpp and listener.cpp are ros nodes.
+This repository also provides overview of using rosservices, roslaunch files.
+A ros service is created in talker.cpp file that takes a string from user and updates the message.
+A launch file is created that launches both talker and listener nodes simultaneously, can also set user defined frequency for communicattion between nodes.

 ## Dependencies
 Distro: ROS Kinetic